GitsAndGlamour/Salon/README.md

-# CF example app: ping-pong matching server
+# CF example app: salon

-This is an app to match ping-pong players with each other.
-It's currently an API only, so you have to use `curl` to interact with it.
+This is an app to manage salon inventory, staffing and appointment scheduling.
+It's currently in early development, so there is not much functionality built into it.
+This application utilizes PCF, Spring Boot, MySQL, H2, flyWay, Angular & Angular Material.

 It has an [acceptance test suite][acceptance-test] you might like to look at.